-- What do we mean by the "winning" strategies of global banking? - Where is the focus of these strategies given the emergence of a new regulatory architecture? - What have been some of the specific regulatory initiatives, e.g., the Dodd-Frank Act, The Volcker Rule, Basel III; and, their impact on a new architecture of global finance? - Case up-date: How have they manifested themselves by the strategic initiatives undertaken by UBS-and other universal banks-since the financial crisis? - What aspects of systemic risk are likely to continue to shape the thinking of regulators and regulatory reform?
+- What do we mean by the "winning" strategies of global banking? - Where is the focus of these strategies given the emergence of a new regulatory architecture?

+- What have been some of the specific regulatory initiatives, e.g., the Dodd-Frank Act, The Volcker Rule, Basel III; and, their impact on a new architecture of global finance? - Case up-date: Strategic initiatives undertaken by UBS-and other universal banks-since the financial crisis? - What aspects of systemic risk are likely to continue to shape the thinking of regulators and regulatory reform?